Dirigiloid/ecommerce-pattern-library/README.md

 What is Hedfon?

 Hedfon is an e-commerce website based around the sale of various high quality headphones and headphone products.
+The general tone to be set by the website is that of a dedicated group of audio enthusiasts and as a result carries with the stereotype a little pretentiousness and a tasteful sprinkle of unprofessional verbiage.
+A feel of exclusivity and inclusivity are to be maintained in a careful balance through all messaging and visuals.

 ## Installation